zhouandrewc/fanfic-nlp/README.md

-# "My Honor!": A Language Model for <em>Avatar: The Last Airbender</em> Fanfiction
+# "My Honor!": Natural Language Processing for Modeling <em>Avatar: The Last Airbender</em> Fanfiction
 ## by Andrew Zhou

-Code, data, documentation, and app for my NLP project for the Fall 2020 Metis Data Science Bootcamp.
+Code, data, documentation, and app for my NLP project (projects 4 and 5) for the Fall 2020 Metis Data Science Bootcamp.

 ## Problem Statement

-We employ NLP and unsupervised learning methods to construct a topic model for <em>Avatar: The Last Airbender</em> fanfiction.
-This topic model is used to cluster our fanfiction corpus and to make recommendations in our app.
+We employ NLP to construct a topic model and language model for <em>Avatar: The Last Airbender</em> fanfiction.
+We use the insights from these models to develop an application that can recommend, generate, and present visual analytics for fanfiction.

-## Methods

-We train classification models, using the f<sub>0.5</sub>-score metric to evaluate performance for hyperparameter tuning and model selection.

 ### Tools Used

 * NLTK
 * Spacy
 * Gensim
+* HuggingFace
+* PyTorch
+* GPT-2
+* Streamlit
+* Flask
+* d3

 ### Techniques Used

+* Non-supervised Learning
 * Latent Dirichlet Allocation (LDA)
 * Clustering
 * t-SNE
 * Content-based Recommendation
+* Fine-tuning Neural Networks

 ### Data